setmeta - Set metadata on already uploaded objects

 The gsutil setmeta command allows you to set or remove the metadata on one or more objects.
 It takes one or more header arguments followed by one or more URLs, where each header argument is in one of two forms:

-- if you specify header:value, it will set the given header on all named objects.
+header:value, it sets the provided value for the given header on all applicable objects.

 gsutil setmeta -h "Content-Type:text/html" \ -h "Cache-Control:public, max-age=3600" \ -h "Content-Disposition" gs://bucket/*.html